syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/02.regions/docs.en.md

 ![SysEleven Login](../../images/horizon-login.png)

-* In order to select a region via the dashboard, we go to the dropdown menu at the top of the dashboard.
+* In order to select a region via the dashboard, go to the dropdown menu at the top of the dashboard.
-* There we select the region (cbk / dbl / fes).
+* There select the region (cbk / dbl / fes).

 ![Select region](../../images/selectregion.png)

-Once selected we can start creating resources in the selected region.
+Once the region is selected you can start creating resources in that region.

 ---